javier-marti-isasi/Finetuning_YOLOv5m_on_custom_dataset/README.md

 ## Instructions

-Please, follow the instruction of the provided notebook.
+Please, follow the instruction in the provided notebook.

 ## Outputs